abarker/typped/doc/sphinx_docs/other_possible_generalizations.rst

-Appendix I: Possible (but unimplemented) generalizations
+Appendix A: Possible (but unimplemented) generalizations
 ========================================================

 The following subsections discuss some possible generalizations which are not